romshark/Go-1-2-Proposal---Immutability/README.md

 ----
 ### 2.2.
 Immutable Methods

+*onokonem: should we rename this one to immutable receivers?*

 Immutable methods are declared using the `const` qualifier on the function receiver and guarantee to not mutate the receiver in any way when called.
 They can safely be used in immutable contexts, such as within other